 Conclusion

-Daniel Davis's insights remind us that networking in architecture is about more than just professional advancement.
+Daniel's insights remind us that networking in architecture is about more than just professional advancement.
 It's a journey of building relationships, exploring new perspectives, and continuously evolving as professionals and individuals.
-For those interested in diving deeper into these topics and discovering more curated content for architecture students and professionals, visit [www.architecturesocial.com](http://www.architecturesocial.com) and watch the full video of our engaging conversation with Daniel.
+For more curated content for architecture students and professionals, visit www.architecturesocial.com and watch or listen to the full conversation with Daniel above.